siglun/danish-sonnets/README.md

 five feet per line we could say that iambic verse has approximately 10 vowels per line.
-It is an approximation since a iamb should have the stress on the second syllable (due to ignorance I ignore the musical aspect of this).
+It is an approximation since a iamb should have the stress on the second syllable (due to ignorance I ignore the musical aspect of this; we will include false positives since lines of poetry with five feet must not be *iambic*).

-This script counts the average number of vowels per line in a poem:
+Any way, this script calculates the average number of vowels per line in a poem:

 ```
   <xsl:variable name="vowel_numbers" as="xs:integer *">